-Ever wondered how to make Garam Masala?
+Ever wondered how to make an authentic Garam Masala?
 What is Garam Masala anyway, and is there one recipe for it?
-If you've been looking for a good garam masala recipe, I have just the one you need!
+If you've been looking for a good, authentic, Indian garam masala recipe, I have just the one you need!

 If you plan to cook any of my Indian recipes, you will notice that I use this Garam Masala as a substitute for whole spices very often.

 While traditional Indian cuisine involves the use of many whole spices, most non-Indians are not used to eating around whole spices.
 I use this as a substitute for a lot of different spices.